-The markets for GH001 and GH002 for TRD and any other product candidates we may develop may be smaller than we expect.
+The markets for GH001, GH002, GH003 and any potential additional product candidates that we are developing or we may develop, for TRD or for any additional indications, may be smaller than we expect.

-Our estimates of the potential market opportunity for GH001 and GH002 for the treatment of TRD as well as any other product candidates, include several key assumptions based on our industry knowledge, industry publications and third-party research reports.
+Our estimates of the potential market opportunity for GH001, GH002, GH003 and any potential additional product candidates that we are developing or we may develop, for TRD or for any additional indications, include several key assumptions based on our industry knowledge, industry publications and third-party research reports.
 There can be no assurance that any of these assumptions are, or will remain, accurate.
-If the actual market for GH001 and GH002 for these or other indications, or for any other product candidate we may develop, is smaller than we expect, our revenue, if any, may be limited and it may be more difficult for us to achieve or maintain profitability.
+If the actual market for GH001, GH002, GH003 and any potential additional product candidates that we are developing or we may develop, for TRD or for any additional indications, is smaller than we expect, our revenue, if any, may be limited and it may be more difficult for us to achieve or maintain profitability.